mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 This document updates RFC6761 with the goal of ensuring that `localhost` can be safely relied upon as a name for the local host's loopback interface.
 To that end, stub resolvers are required to resolve localhost names to loopback addresses.
-Recursive DNS servers are required to return `NXDOMAIN` when queried for localhost names, which will cause non-conformant stub resolvers to fail safely closed.
-Together, these requirements would allow applications and specifications to join regular users in drawing the common-sense conclusions that "localhost" means "localhost", and doesn't resolve to somewhere else on the network.
+Recursive DNS servers are required to return `NXDOMAIN` when queried for localhost names, making non-conformant stub resolvers more likely to fail and produce problem reports that result in updates.

+Together, these requirements would allow applications and specifications to join regular users in drawing the common-sense conclusions that `localhost` means `localhost`, and doesn't resolve to somewhere else on the network.

 --- middle